doritoes/Macmini-Labs/A1347/3_Reload_macOS.md

     - Name: Macintosh HD
     - Format: Mac OS Extended (Journaled), as recommended by Disk Utility
     - Click Erase
-  - When done, quit Disk Utilty and return to the utilities window in Recovery
+  - When done, quit Disk Utility and return to the utilities window in Recovery
   - Select Reinstall macOS in the utilities window
     - click Continue and follow the onscreen instructions
     - for Lab use, skip configuring an Apple ID/login